IvanGiacomoni/Iot-Individual-Assignments/FirstAssignment/README.md

 # Gas-Leaks-And-Fires-Notifier

-## Scenario
-The problem I took into consideration is that of **gas leaks** and **fires** that usually occur in home environments.
-This problem is very huge, because of the serious injuries and deaths it causes, especially from the fires that are generated after the explosion.
-Iot is very helpful when we can prevent these terrible situations, for example by using a notification system: the main **goal** of Gas-Leaks-And-Fires-Notifier is that of **preventing the outbreak of fires** by a constant monitoring of the home environment, in particular those points of the house where it is more probable for a gas leak to occur, such as the kitchen.

 ## Sensors
 The environment will be monitored with the help of **two sensors**, which will help us to retrieve the data that are useful to our analysis: